Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Flybridge

-The best seat in the house: full 360‑degree views, deeply comfortable seating, a spa pool, an extra‑large bimini, and a low‑profile Perspex windshield create an elevated sanctuary in every sense.
+The best seat aboard awaits on the flybridge, delivering full 360-degree views framed by comfortable seating, a spa pool, an extra-large bimini top for generous shade, and a low-profile Perspex windshield that preserves the open-air ambiance while softening the breeze.

 Sundeck / helideck